The building is mosquito-proof to prevent exposure to myxomatosis and calicivirus which are carried by biting insects and are fatal to rabbits.

 We give a generous helping of a variety of veggies.
 This is a mixture of leafy greens and herbs along with a small amount of carrot, capsicum, kumara as well as fresh fruits and berries for a treat.

-We also feed an appropriate serve of Oxbow Rabbit, our pellet of choice, twice a day.
+We also feed an appropriate serve of Oxbow Rabbit, our pellet of choice.
 Pellets are sprinkled on the hay to provide entertainment in the forage for food.

 Fresh water is supplied in both a bowl and a sipper.